zhanghan4521/Jetson-Xavier-NX-Developer-Kit/README.md

 `NVIDIA Jetson Xavier NX Developer Kit` includes Jetson Xavier NX module, thus enables development of full-featured, multi-modal AI applications for product based on the Jetson Xavier NX module.

 `Jetson Xavier NX module` is a compact power efficient computer for AI edge devices to run real-time AI applications.
-Benefiting from new could-native support, it has more than 10 times performance compared to its widely adopted predecessor Jetson TX2.
+Delivering up to 21 TOPS of compute in a compact form factor with under 15W of power, it brings server-level performance and could-native workflows to edge AI devices and autonomous machines.

 ### What’s included